SQA-PROJECT-1/Konta-Niben/README.md

    then login is required and login with- `Email: tazim@gmail.com` and `Password: 123`

-   then use this link(http://localhost:5173) to get the admin dashboard page

-   then use this link(http://localhost:5173/home) to get to the home page where you will find Recommendation option in nabvar.
-Clicking the option will send u another page where you will find a form for getting recommended products.
+   then use this link(http://localhost:5173/home) to get to the home page where you will find Details and Add to cart button.
+Clicking the details will send u another page where you will view the product details for each product. clicking the add the cart will add product to the cart.
+In cart icon when you click it, it will take you another page where you can view all the product in the cart.
+In there you can remove the product keep it in the cart. products.

    ```